Better lower bounds for missing species: improved non-parametric moment-based estimation for large experiments: Evaluation on discrete distributions

 \section{Evaluation on discrete distributions}

-We will evaluate our moment based estimator first on the simplest case of heterogeneity in the abundance distribution, discrete mixtures.
-Specifically, we will test our method (preseq) against the Chao estimator~\citep{chao1984nonparametric} (chao), the non-parametric maximum likelihood estimator~\citep{norris1998non} (npmle), and the penalized non-parametric maximum likelihood estimator (pnpmle; Wang and Lindsay, 2005).
+We evaluated our moment-based estimator first on the simplest case of heterogeneity in the abundance distribution, discrete mixtures.
+For this initial comparison, we tested our method (preseq) against the Chao estimator (chao; Chao, 1984), the non-parametric maximum likelihood estimator (npmle; Norris and Pollock, 1998), and the penalized non-parametric maximum likelihood estimator (pnpmle; Wang and Lindsay, 2005).
 We use the implementations of the above algorithms available in the R package SPECIES~\citep{wang2011species}, with the bootstrap option turned off.
 For all of the below simulations, the total number of species is $S = $1,000,000.

-We will measure the performance of the estimators in multiple ways.
+We measured the performance of the estimators in multiple ways.
 It is important that the estimator is close on average, which we measure by the median.
-The median ignores the variability of the estimator, so we additionally use the root mean square error (RMSE) to measure the bias-variance tradeoff of the estimators.
-Since our simulated population is orders of magnitude larger than populations previously investigated, we will also track the running time of the algorithms.
-Finally, for the preseq, npmle, and pnpmle methods, we will keep track of the number of times the methods selected the correct number of components in the mixture to measure the ability of the algorithms to choose the correct model.
+The median ignores the variability of the estimator, so we used the root mean square error (RMSE) to measure the bias-variance tradeoff of the estimators.
+Since our simulated populations are orders of magnitude larger than populations previously investigated, we also measured the running time of the algorithms.
+Finally, for the preseq, npmle, and pnpmle methods, we kept track of the number of times the methods selected the correct number of components in the mixture to measure the ability of the algorithms to choose the correct model.